 • From the Certificates tab, select one or more certificates to deploy.
-To import a certificate file, see "Importing files to the resource library" on page 69.
+To import a certificate file, see "Importing files to the resource library" on page 70.

 Note: Select Use Markvision to manage device certificates for MVE to assess missing, invalid, revoked, and expired certificates, and then replace them automatically.
-For more information, see "Configuring MVE for automated certificate management" on page 71.